RoarOrSmile/yuzechen.github.io/README.md

 In this process, Etter's Modern Technical Writing principles are constantly applied.

-Prerequisites
-A GitHub account
-A resume formatted in Markdown (.md file)
-Basic knowledge of Git and Markdown syntax
-For those unfamiliar with Markdown, here's a comprehensive Markdown tutorial to get you started.

 ## Prerequisites
 - [A GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account)
 - [A resume formatted in Markdown (.md file)](https://www.markdownguide.org/)